-- Manage Website Exceptions: This is where you add the URLs for the sites you want to whitelist.
+- Manage Website Exceptions: This is where you add the URLs for the sites you want to allow.
 For more information on this feature, please see Mac Website Exceptions or Windows Website Exceptions.

-- Enable Website Exceptions: Whitelisting will only work when you have this selected.
+- Enable Website Exceptions: Website exceptions will only work when you have this selected.

 - About Freedom: Displays current version number.